Upgrade to an easier payment experience for Korean customers

 What's new?

-We're improving the Korean payment experience by presenting payment methods as individual options directly on Paddle Checkout.
+We've improving the Korean payment experience by presenting payment methods as individual options directly on Paddle Checkout.
 This means customers can pay with Naver Pay, KakaoPay, Samsung Pay, Payco, and Korean local cards without having to select "Korean payment methods" first.

 We've updated the Paddle API to return the new payment method types when customers pay with Korean payment methods.
-This change is available on sandbox accounts now, and will be released on live accounts on November 18, 2025.
-You'll be automatically opted in to avoid any impact on your revenue.

 How it works